tomasrpons/credit_qualification/index.md

 ## Model Training
-We identified (it was close, mostly because of our great data preprocessing) that **K-Nearest Neighbors** was the winner.
+We identified (it was close, mostly because of our data preprocessing) that **K-Nearest Neighbors** was the winner.
 Now it's time to train that model with all of our train data (keeping the best model parameters) to obtain the *down to earth* performance of our model.

 ```python